florianfmmartin/kb-layout-evaluation/README.md

 The generation is quite simple and really not optimal, but you can still make some great layouts with it.
 It starts from the base layout and makes a big list of layout one swap away from itself and takes the one with the best score to continue iterating until the best layout from epoch _n+1_ can't beat the one from epocn _n_.

 ## Layouts
-I added some layouts from the web and from the ones I generated
+I added a few layout from the internet and some that I generated.
+For the ones I generated DARN, COLE and ROLL refer to the type of weights chose for the generation.
+ROLL means no weights and only penalties.
+This was done by changing the return value of the _weights_ function for it to return only the variable _penalty_.
+They were for the most part generated for 50/50 en/fr so it might not fit your needs.

 ## Contribution
 I am fully open to contribution.
 Modification to the script and to the config by adding layouts or weights are more than welcomed :)